trust-mfn-berlin/animals-as-objects/vault/theme.putting-animals-on-display.md

 <figcaption>

-_The Emperor’s Hall at the zoo restaurant around 1910.
+_The Emperor’s Hall at the zoo restaurant, around 1910.
 (AZGB.
 All rights reserved.)_

 </figcaption>